Semrush Review — All the Pros and Cons

 (The feature also comes as a WordPress plugin and an add-on for Google Docs and Microsoft Word, which is helpful for those producing content in those platforms.)

-Semrush also gives you some AI-powered writing tools as part of its content marketing toolkit — a ChatGPT-style content generation feature can be used to generate copy automatically for you.
+You can also access AI-powered writing tools using Semrush, in the form of its ‘Contentshake’ app — a ChatGPT-style content generation feature can be used to generate copy automatically for you.
+An additional $60 per month fee applies to use this, however.

 Now, what about keeping tabs on your existing search rankings?